Taking Back Personal Power

 How Does Incompletion Act as A Brake?

-A good example of how experiential learning works is when we first slammed our fingers in a door as a child.
+How Does Incompletion Act as A Brake?
+A good example of how experiential learning works is when we first slammed our fingers in something (a door, draw e.g.) as a child.
 The unconscious seemed to make its own decision "I'll never do that again" and carefully guided our innocent fingers away from the next big slam.

 All sorts of scenarios can end up as unconscious brakes, e.g. "I'm hopeless with money", or "Without a partner I am no-one", or "They always rip me off" or "I failed at that ... so I shan't try that again."